CatGCN: Graph Convolutional Networks with Categorical Node Features: Experiments

-We first study how the probe coefficient influence the effectiveness of global feature interaction modeling.
+\paragraph{Impacts of probe coefficient ($\rho$)} We first study how the probe coefficient influences the effectiveness of the proposed global feature interaction modeling.
 Figure~\ref{fig:lb} shows the performance of CatGCN\_G as adjusting the probe coefficient $\rho$ from 1 to 30.
 Note that we test CatGCN\_G so as to avoid the interference of local interaction modeling.
 Moreover, CatGCN\_G is set to $L$=1 without stacking multiple fully connected layers.
 From the figure, we can observe that: 1) the performance of CatGCN\_G varies in a large range (0.246\--0.268), which indicates the importance of integrating global peculiarity signal; 2) when $\rho$ exceeds 21, the increase is relatively obvious, indicating that the frequency of global peculiarity signal $\lambda_2$ is around here under current settings; 3) the performance remains at a high level at $\rho \in [22,30]$, possibly because the variation of $\lambda_2$ in this numerical interval is very limited ($\lambda_2=|\mathbb{S}| /(|\mathbb{S}|+ \rho)$).